 With the introduction of HTML5, developers can now create web pages with the same functionality and traditional software packages which you used to run on your machine (once you have purchased and installed it on an appropriate machine).

-A good example is the way its allows you to load scrolling content up in our continuous page mode in our PDF to HTML5 Converter and to allow interactive elements such as making XFA Forms in HTML5 interactive.
+A good example is a way it allows you to load scrolling content up in our continuous page mode in our PDF to HTML5 Converter and to allow interactive elements such as making XFA Forms in HTML5 interactive.

-The great side effect is that this means a reduction in development time for your application and cost savings meaning you can focus on writing functionalities that work, look good, while using latest tools and make it easy to use and update cross platform.
+The great side effect is that this means a reduction in development time for your application and cost savings meaning you can focus on writing functionalities that work, look good, while using the latest tools and make it easy to use and update cross-platform.

 6. Language and Development Tools